 VoIP Voice over IP

-Reference Model for IP NNI Routing

-There are two broad steps to establishing IP interconnection between service providers:

-• Establishing the network connections between the service providers

-• Setting up service provider specific routing to use those connections

 Aggregate Approach Based on Existing NANP Data Structures

 Some service providers are already exchanging voice traffic over IP facilities.
-This section details how routing for such exchanges has been implemented based on existing industry data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to IP addresses.
+This section details how routing for such exchanges has been implemented based on existing industry data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to IP connection information.

 Existing approaches to IP interconnection routing rely on NANP constructs for aggregating telephone numbers into groups and then associating a route (SBC URI or IP address) with the TN group.
 Common methods of aggregation are Location Routing Number (LRN) in the NPAC, OCNs, CLLIs, and central office codes (NPA-NXXs).